lerenn/code-manager/configs/README.md

 WTM validates the configuration on startup:
 - The `base_path` must not be empty
 - The parent directory of `base_path` must be accessible and writable
+- The parent directory of `worktrees_dir` (if specified) must be accessible and writable
 - If validation fails, WTM will fall back to the default configuration